oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llm/mistral/README.md

   * Under the left side under `Resources` select `Invoking your model`
   * You will see the model endpoint under `Your model HTTP endpoint` copy it
   * Open the `config.yaml` file
-  * Depending on which model you decided to deploy the 7b or 14b change the endpoint URL with the one you've just copied
+  * Change the endpoint URL for the model with the one you've just copied
   * Install the dependencies

     ```bash